 North Dakota is divided into 53 small units of government called counties.
-The purpose of a county is to help the state government carry out its duties.
+The purpose of a county• Small unit of government that helps the state carry out its duties

 Services provided by counties include protecting citizens, setting up elections, collecting taxes on property, building and taking care of roads, and clearing snow.

 Each county includes a town with a courthouse containing the offices of the county government.
 This town is called the county seat.Town with a courthouse containing the offices of the county government

 The main governing body of a county is the County Commission.Main governing body of a county Either three or five persons are elected on nonpartisanPolitical parties are not involved in their election (no-party) ballots to serve part-time on this board.
 They oversee all of the business of the county.